OCA/server-tools/html_text/README.rst

 ====================

 This module extracts text from any chunk of HTML, without HTML tags or attributes.
+You can chose either:

-You can choose to truncate the result by amount of words or characters.
-You can choose to append an ellipsis (or any character(s)) at the end of the result.
+* To truncate the result by amount of words or characters.
+* To append an ellipsis (or any character(s)) at the end of the result.

 It can be used to easily generate excerpts.